mridang/traefik-superheader/README.md

 #### Configuring the Referrer-Policy Header

 This header can be configured by the "referrer-policy" header to control how much referrer information should be included with requests.

-The valid values with the explanations are as follows:
+The valid values are as follows:

 - `no-referrer`: No referrer information is sent.
 - `no-referrer-when-downgrade`: Referrer is sent for same-origin requests,